 6. Few shameless criminals;

-7. High fine for driving drunk;
+7. High fines for drunk driving;

 9. Difference in the type of entertainment chosen;

-11. Police stations scattered around the city;
+11. Police stations spread throughout the city;

-13. Low or zero unemployment rate;
+13. Low or non-existent unemployment rate;

 14. The country is economically stable;

-16. Surveillance cameras discourage crimes;
+16. Surveillance cameras discourage crime;

-17. Criminal justice system discourages crimes;
+17. The penal system discourages crime;

-18. Lost and found area at the stations;
+18. Lost and found services at stations;

-19. Parking lots have guards.
+19. Parking lots have guards;

 20. Strict immigration policy;